peterdongan/UndoService/README.md

 ```
         private void WorkingSetState(string state)
         {
-            // This approach was chosen for brevity only.
+            // Any method of deep copy will work here.
+This approach was chosen for brevity.

             _objectBeingTracked  = JsonConvert.DeserializeObject<MyClass>(state, new JsonSerializerSettings { TypeNameHandling = TypeNameHandling.Auto });
         }

 ```

-<T> in the UndoService is the type used to record state, which can be different from the type of the object being tracked.
+The type parameter of the UndoService is the type used to record state, which can be different from the type of the object being tracked.
 In the examples above, WorkingGetState() and WorkingSetState() serialize and deserialize the state of the tracked object to a JSON string.
 Therefore UndoService<string> is used.
 Eg:
 ```
         _undoService = new UndoService<string>(WorkingGetState,WorkingSetState);
 ```